aws-samples/aws-emr-utilities/utilities/emr-on-eks-remote-shuffle-service/README.md

 </details>

 #### Run Celeborn shuffle service in EKS
 Celeborn helm chart comes with a monitoring feature.
-Check out the `OPTIONAL` step to install a Prometheus Operator in order to collect the server metrics on EKS.
+Check out the `OPTIONAL` step to install Prometheus Operator in order to collect the server metrics on EKS.

 To Setup Amazon Managed Grafana dashboard sourced from Amazon Managed Prometheus, check out the instruction [here](https://github.com/melodyyangaws/karpenter-emr-on-eks/blob/main/setup_grafana_dashboard.pdf)

 <details>
-<summary>OPTIONAL: Install prometheus monitoring</summary>
+<summary>OPTIONAL: Install Prometheus for monitoring</summary>
 In this case, we will install a Prometheus Operator in EKS, and use the serverelss Amazon managed prometheus and managed Grafana to monitor Celeborn shuffle service in EKS.

 ```bash